malachi-thomas/dotfiles/notes/zettelkasten/zettelkasten.md

 - Each note should be able to explain itself.
 - Each note should link to at least one other note.
-- Each note should have the date and tags.
+- Each note should have at least a date and a tag of the subject.